How to Cut a Whole Chicken Chinese-Style

 Step 2: Remove and trim the chicken feet.

 Cut off the feet at the joint where the drumstick ends.
 If you have chicken feet lovers, trim off the nails and place them on the platter, alongside the head if you have it.
-Elders love chicken feet, but if you have no takers, save it for chicken stock.
+Chinese elders love chicken feet, but if you have no takers, save it for chicken stock.

 Step 3: Split the chicken in half.